 Internal Quality Score, the metric of conversation reviews and support QA, has made it to the topmost tier of important customer service metrics – and rightfully so.
 IQS is one of the essentials that all ambitious teams need to measure to know how well they perform against their own quality standards.

 More and more businesses are becoming aware of their own role in evaluating their customer service performance.
-Relying solely on customer feedback is no longer enough to deliver world-class customer experience.
+Relying solely on customer feedback is no longer enough to deliver a world-class customer experience.

 If you’d like to see how IQS and internal agent feedback boost your support quality and bring consistency to your agents’ responses, give Klaus a go.
 It’s easily the easiest way to level up your Intercom conversations.